European AIDS Clinical Society (EACS) Guidelines V11.1

-These Guidelines were developed by the European AIDS Clinical Society (EACS), a not-for-profit organisation, whose mission is to promote excel-lence in standards of care, research and education in HIV infection and re-lated co-infections, and to actively engage in the formulation of public health policy, with the aim of reducing the HIV disease burden across Europe.
+These Guidelines were developed by the European AIDS Clinical Society (EACS), a not-for-profit organisation, whose mission is to promote excellence in standards of care, research and education in HIV infection and related co-infections, and to actively engage in the formulation of public health policy, with the aim of reducing the HIV disease burden across Europe.

-The EACS Guidelines were first published in 2005, and are currently avail-able in print, online as a pdf and web-based version, and as a free App for both iOS and Android devices.
-The Guidelines are translated into several different languages.
+The EACS Guidelines were first published in 2005, and are currently available, online as a pdf and web-based version, and as a free App for iOS and Android devices.
+The Guidelines are no longer produced as a printed booklet, but continue to be translated into several different languages.

-The EACS Guidelines cover a relatively large and diverse area geograph-ically, with different national levels of access to care.
-As a natural conse-quence, the Guidelines aim to cover a relatively wide range of recommenda-tions as opposed to the often more uniform national guidelines.
+The EACS Guidelines cover a relatively large and diverse area geographically, with different national levels of access to care.
+As a natural consequence, the Guidelines aim to cover a relatively wide range of recommendations as opposed to the often more uniform national guidelines.